 The Office of Clinical Experiences (OCE), a department within the School of Education at St. Cloud State University worked with several departments to prepare this student teaching handbook.
-"Becoming the Best" is intended to serve as a helpful guide for SCSU Teacher Candidates, Cooperating Teacher, University Supervisors, and Administrators who assist them during their student teaching experience.
+"Becoming the Best" is intended to serve as a helpful guide for SCSU Teacher Candidate candidates, cooperating teachers, university supervisors, and administrators who assist them during their student teaching experience.
 These documents are revised each academic year.
 Your comments and suggestions are welcome.